SAP/open-ux-tools/.changeset/sour-singers-explode.md

 ---

 - List/dropdown question - automatically select the option when only one item is available in a dropdown list.
-- Updated README.md to remove the mention of ui-components.
+- Updated README.md to remove the mention of `ui-components`.